This page was last updated on 16 December, 2021.

 Detailed Tourist Information

-Cape Verde is in a ‘state of contingency’.
-The Cape Verde government has started to ease some of the restrictive measures previously in place, while maintaining the need to observe the rules on social distancing and hygiene:
+Cape Verde is in a ‘state of alert’.
+The Cape Verde government has eased some of the restrictive measures previously in place, while maintaining the need to observe the rules on social distancing and hygiene:

-keep a social distance of at least 2m
+-keep a social distance of at least 1m

-respect the rules on maximum occupancy in shops and service, restaurants, cafés and on public transport
+-respect the rules on maximum occupancy in shops and services, restaurants, cafés and on public transport

 If you test positive for COVID-19, it is still mandatory to self-isolate at your accommodation for 14 days.